bruno-garcia/log4net.ElasticSearch/README.md

     </appender>
 ```

-Note that the filters get called by the order thet appear in the config (as shown in the example).
+Note that the filters got called by the order they appeared in the config (as shown in the example).

 ### License:
 [MIT License](https://github.com/jptoto/log4net.ElasticSearch/blob/master/LICENSE)